 The Tierpark Reinach was founded in 1969 by private initiative.
 From 2011, the association began to redesign the park, and today this animal park houses fallow deer, dwarf goats, ducks, geese as well as various ornamental birds.
-The park is open all year and the admission is free.
-Besides, on a Sunday in June the Animal Park Festival takes place here with big raffle, pony rides, barbecue, fries, hot dogs, cüpli bar.
-This is a must for young and old, because the festive atmosphere is absolutely great!
+The park is open all year, and the admission is free.
+Besides, on a Sunday in June, the Animal Park Festival takes place here with a big raffle, pony rides, barbecue, fries, hot dogs, cüpli bar.
+This is a must for young and old because the festive atmosphere is great!

 Visit the gorgeous medieval Wildenstein Castle!

-The Wildenstein Castle is the only preserved castle in the Basel region.
-It is located south of Bubendorf (a municipality of Liestal) in a side valley of the Hintere Frenke.
+The Wildenstein Castle, the only survived castle in Basel region, is located south of Bubendorf (a municipality of Liestal) in a side valley of the Hintere Frenke.
 The way along the footpath from Bubendorf station to the castle takes up about an hour.

 In 1995, the canton of Basel-Landschaft acquired the Wildenstein, and today cultural events take place here.

-Bundle up cosily with a book during one of the meetings at the Dichter- und Stadtmuseum Liestal!
+Bundle up cozily with a book during one of the meetings at the Dichter- und Stadtmuseum Liestal!

 In the middle of Liestaler Stedtli is the poet and municipal museum Liestal, short DISTL.
 Its permanent exhibition, on three floors, gives an insight into the life and work of eminent poets (Georg and Emma Herwegh, Josef Viktor Widmann, Carl Spitteler, and others) as well as the history and customs of the city of Liestal.